streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

     alignedSwitchingSets?: AlignedSwitchingSet[];
 };

+// Warning: (ae-forgotten-export) The symbol "DashParser" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "setDashParser" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function setDashParser(parser: DashParser): void;

+// Warning: (ae-forgotten-export) The symbol "DashSerializer" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "setDashSerializer" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function setDashSerializer(serializer: DashSerializer): void;

+// Warning: (ae-forgotten-export) The symbol "HlsParser" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "setHlsParser" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function setHlsParser(parser: HlsParser): void;

 // @beta
 export type SfBareItem = string | Uint8Array | boolean | number | symbol | Date | SfToken;